mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 TTRRININ''SS VVEEILIL^119

-Naturally the various ‘claves are entirely willing to use the outbackers against one another, either by inciting a group of outbackers to harass another ‘clave or by raising units of irregular troops from among the outbackers for a more direct confrontation.
+Naturally the various 'claves are entirely willing to use the outbackers against one another, either by inciting a group of outbackers to harass another 'clave or by raising units of irregular troops from among the outbackers for a more direct confrontation.
 This has served to ensure that the cycle of violence and mistrust is not broken.